 Healthcare in Austria is primarily public, with the option to obtain private health insurance.
 Overseen by the Ministry of Social Affairs, Health, Care, and Consumer Protection, most people access public health insurance by paying a portion of their salary.
 However, for those with low or no income, healthcare is free.
 Overall, the healthcare provided is affordable, accessible, and of a very high standard.

 Who can access healthcare in Austria?

 The Austrian government prioritizes healthcare and actually spent over 10% of its GDP on healthcare in 2019.
-The Austrian healthcare scheme is mostly funded by the social insurance system, through both employee and employer contributions.
+The Austrian healthcare scheme receives funding via the social insurance system, through both employee and employer contributions.
 For low-earners, however, or for those with no income, healthcare is available free of charge.
 That said, there may be some small costs for medications and the like.
-For more information about this, read our Guide to social security in Austria.
+For more information about this, read our guide to social security in Austria.